dcrommie/walbrook/src/markdown-pages/privacy-policy.md

   We may also disclose your personal information to the entities described below.

-  * Our external service providers, including but not limited to organisations that provide us with financial, advisory, administrative, client relationship management, information technology or other services.
+  * Our external service providers, including but not limited to organisations that provide us with financial, advisory, paraplanning, administrative, client relationship management, information technology or other services.

   * The product issuers of products and services that you have elected to acquire, vary or dispose of using our assistance, and other organisations who support the products and services we offer.